Taste/Smell- Flavor will slowly diminish

 Of course never touch herb as it comes out of the chamber- it’s hot.back to menu ↑

 Know Your Vape- Experiment and improve

 Most vapes have a preset “session duration,” which is typically between 5-10 minutes.
 One of the best ways to gauge the right amount of time is by trial and error.
 Using the

 Once you figure out how long herb lasts with your specific vape on a certain temperature level, you can time future sessions to achieve perfectly vaped herb.
 It’s a matter of trial and error, and experimentation will take your vaping to the next level.

 With the Pax 3, it depends on the temperature settings.
 But generally I get around 5 minutes of really good fresh flavor, then it slowly declines.
 I start with tempreture 3, and increasing to 4 towards the end.
 With these settings I get around 6-9 minutes of vaping, and at the end the weed is completely cashed.

 Over time, examine your herb after sessions, and fine tune your session length for a perfectly cashed herb.back to menu ↑

 There are a few things you can do to maximize the lifespan of your herb:

 Low TemperatureVaping – Vaping at the lower temperature settings on your vaporizer will make your weed last a lot longer.
-Not only does it extend the life of your herb, it is also a pretty pleasant experience since lower temperatures tend to bring out the flavor a lot better than higher temperature settings.
+Not only does it extend the life of your herb it is also a pretty pleasant experience since lower temperatures tend to bring out the flavor a lot better than higher temperature settings.
 You can try starting a session low and gradually increasing the temp to max out your herb.

 - Grind Your Herb Thoroughly – A nice, comprehensive grind makes your weed last for a long time because it maxes out the surface area of your weed, so you can get great vapor using less herb.
 This saves your herb’s flavor and it saves you money since you can use less with each session.